giorno420/giorno420/README.md

     <h1 align="center" >My profile</h1>
     <br>
     <div align="left">
    Hey there!
 I'm Giorno.
 I'm mostly experienced with Python, Java and basic JavaScript with some frameworks.
-I have a lot of experience with Discord bots and dashboards, so if you ever need one, hit me up.
+I have a lot of experience with Discord bots and dashboards and Minecraft plugins, so if you ever need one, hit me up.
     </div>
   </p>